-The best would be to start with your current customer base.
+The best would be to start with your current customer base as you start Facebook retargeting.
 After clicking ‘Create a Custom Audience’, click ‘Customer File’.

 Now, you’ll simply need to copy and paste your customers’ email addresses that you wish to target.
 Facebook will automatically cross-check if those emails are linked with any of the Facebook accounts.
 Thus, make sure that you’re using the email addresses that are also associated with your customers’ FB accounts.

-Beginning with your current customers is an amazing way to lay the foundation for your Facebook remarketing strategy for your eCommerce store.
+Beginning with your current customers is an amazing way to lay the foundation for your Facebook retargeting strategy for your eCommerce store.

 Website Custom Audience

 From here on, things get a little deeper.

 The aim of creating a Website Custom Audience is to segregate your audience based on actions they’ve taken on your site.

 Here’s a list of potential actions to choose from:

 - Visited site

 - Time spent over a certain period of time